 DIRECTIONS: There’s no direct access via public transportation.
 You can go by car or taxi but if you’re willing to walk, it will take you 20 minutes only

-One of the things that you will notice about Gujo are the canals, fountains and waterways that run along both sides of the streets.
-Apparently, waterways were built a long time ago after a huge fire burned most of the town to the ground in 1652 because they wanted it to serve as a quick protection against any imminent fire.
+One of the things that you will notice about Gujo is the canals, fountains, and waterways that run along both sides of the streets.
+Apparently, waterways were built a long time ago after a huge fire burned most of the town to the ground in 1652 because they wanted it to serve as quick protection against any imminent fire.
 Nevertheless, the waterways have also been used for daily household use (the residents keep these canals clean too; as a result, the spring waters in Gujo are incredibly fresh).

 Today, if you look closely in one of the houses, you can still see black or red fire buckets and hansho fire bells to provide fire relief and warnings in case of fire.
 (That being said, don’t playfully ring the bells because the townsfolk take it seriously).